NBA Rumors: Gordon Hayward, Kyrie Irving Could Be ‘Centerpiece’ Of Kawhi Leonard To Celtics Trade, Per ‘ESPN’

 — Adrian Wojnarowski (@wojespn) June 20, 2018

 By trading either Kyrie Irving or Gordon Hayward for Kawhi Leonard, the Celtics will be retaining the young core that helped them reach the Eastern Conference Finals last season while saving multiple first-round picks.
-Having four NBA superstars on their roster will undeniably make the Celtics an immediate threat to the reigning NBA champions, Golden State Warriors, but being buried deep in the luxury tax hell could prevent them from building a dynasty.
+Having four NBA superstars on their roster will undeniably make the Celtics an immediate threat to the reigning NBA champions, Golden State Warriors, but being buried deep in luxury tax hell could prevent them from building a dynasty.

 As Lowe noted, the Celtics, as currently constructed, are set up to contend for at least 10 years.
 The “Big Three” of Irving/Hayward, Leonard, and Horford will lead the Celtics in the next couple of years, while Tatum, Brown, and Terry Rozier are developing into legitimate superstars.
 However, before engaging in any trade discussion with the Spurs, the Celtics should get a commitment from Leonard and make sure that he is 100 percent recovered from injury.